electron/electron/docs/api/web-contents.md

     * `canPaste` Boolean - Whether the renderer believes it can paste.
     * `canDelete` Boolean - Whether the renderer believes it can delete.
     * `canSelectAll` Boolean - Whether the renderer believes it can select all.
-    * `canTranslate` Boolean - Whether the renderer believes it can perform translation.
     * `canEditRichly` Boolean - Whether the renderer believes it can edit text richly.

 Emitted when there is a new context menu that needs to be handled.